 To the extent the loan amount is not forgiven under the PPP of the CARES Act, the Organization shall make equal monthly payments of principal and interest, at 1% per year, beginning in December of 2020, until the maturity date, which is two years from the date of the note (May of 2022).
-The Organization estimates that the full amount of the loan will be utilized for authorized expenditures and accordingly forgiven in 2020.
+The Organization elected to treat the loan proceeds as a conditional contribution in 2020, the period in which the expenses eligible for forgiveness were incurred.
+The Organization applied forgiveness of the entire principal and interest in May 2021 and anticipates that the loan will be fully forgiven.